"

 Sample rhythms in compound meters.
 Example A is in 6-4.
 Example B is in 9-8.
 Example C is in 12-16.
 Listen to sound example below.

 • In measure 2, there are six eighth notes beamed together.
-Because there are six notes beamed together, we immediately know that this is a subdivision and not a division.
+Because six notes are beamed together, we immediately know that this is a subdivision and not a division.

-• In measure 3, we cannot beam “1 la – ta” because the quarter note does not have a flag.
+• In measure 3, we cannot beam “1 la – ta” because the quarter note lacks a flag.

-• In measure 4, the final note ends on the strong downbeat.
-There are dashes after the rhythm syllable “1” because it is held out beyond beat 2.
+• In measure 4, the final note finishes on the strong downbeat.
+There is a long dash after the rhythm syllable “1” because it is sustained past beat 2.

-• Since the division is three eighth notes, the dotted quarter note equals one beat and the subdivision is six sixteenth notes.
+• Since the division consists of three eighth notes, the dotted quarter note equals one beat, and the subdivision is six sixteenth notes.

-• Notice how helpful the beaming is to distinguish beats.
+• Notice how helpful the beaming is for distinguishing beats.

 • Since there are only three dotted-quarter-note beats per measure, we cannot end with a dotted whole note (because that would equal four dotted quarter notes).
 Instead, a dotted half note falls on the downbeat and ties to a dotted quarter note to fill the final measure.